grafana/grafana-infinity-datasource/docs/sources/references/global-queries.md

 To register a query, in the data source instance settings follow the steps below:

 1. Click **Add Global Query** button.
 2. Change the name and id of the query.
-Id should be unique per data source instance.
+ID should be unique per data source instance.
 3. Enter the query fields.
 4. Click `Save`.